 Society of Asian Scientists and Engineers

 Multicultural Students in Agriculture, Natural Resources, and Related Sciences

 Employers have the opportunity to connect with first-year Arts and Sciences students who have a shared interest in the academic, cultural, career, and community benefits of diversity.

 Employers who are seeking access to diverse, high achieving students who are active in their local and campus communities are invited to attend designated student group meetings held throughout the semester.
 A portion of the meeting will be dedicated to the employer, who will have the opportunity to present information about their organization, including their internships or other career-oriented programs.

-If your organization is interested in learning more or becoming involved please contact Scott Kustis, Assistant Director of the Arts and Sciences Career Services Office at 614-247-8698 or by email at email@example.com.
+If your organization is interested in learning more or becoming involved please contact Scott Kustis, Director of Industry Connections at the Center for Career and Professional Success at 614-247-8698 or by email at email@example.com.